jenniferemshepherd/FT-tech-test/README.md

 -------
 I chose Ruby with a Sinatra framework to build this app, and used the pg gem to interact with a PostgreSQL database from the app itself.
 I test drove the development from routing through to views and finally the database.
 I deployed to heroku as I was familiar with having used heroku previously.
 This was my first time integrating a database into the deployment of a Heroku app.

 I did further research on docker and aws as I wanted to try a new way of deploying the app.
-I spent a lot of time debugging the Dockerfile and
+This was interesting and I would be keen to discuss some of the thoughts I had during this research during an interview.
+There was so much to learn and I imagine pairing to learn it would be more fun!

 See more on my approach [below](Process).